VanOns/laraberg/README.md

 #### Initializing the Editor

 The Gutenberg editor should replace an existing textarea in a form.
-On submit the raw content from the editor will be put in the 'value' attribute of this textarea.
+On submit, the raw content from the editor will be put in the 'value' attribute of this textarea.

 ```html
 <textarea id="[id_here]" name="[name_here]" hidden></textarea>
 ```

-In order to edit content on an already existing model we have to set the value of the textarea to the raw content that the Gutenberg editor provided.
+In order to edit the content on an already existing model we have to set the value of the textarea to the raw content that the Gutenberg editor provided.

 ```html